Sharon Farrell: Career

-Between 2013 and 2014, Farrell appeared in the web series Broken at Love, marking her first on-screen appearance in fourteen years.
+Between 2013 and 2014, Farrell appeared in the web series Broken at Love, marking her first on-screen appearance in 14 years.

-Personal life
+Personal life and death

 Farrell's first marriage was to actor Andrew Prine in 1962.
-They later divorced reportedly after only living together for one month and ten days.
+They later divorced, reportedly after only living together for one month and ten days.

-Farrell has one son, Chance Boyer, born when she was married to actor John F. Boyer.
-After Chance's birth in 1970, Farrell suffered an embolism which caused her heart to stop beating for four minutes.
-She ended up with serious brain damage that resulted in memory loss and physical impairments.
-With the help of colleagues, Farrell worked to regain her abilities, including her memory, and resumed her acting career, yet she kept her illness a secret under the advice of friend and actor Steve McQueen, who warned her that if word of her illness got out, her career would be over.
-Keeping her illness hidden, Farrell worked steadily for decades.
+Farrell had one son, Chance Boyer, born when she was dating actor John F. Boyer.
+After Chance's birth in 1970, Farrell suffered an embolism, which caused her heart to stop beating for four minutes.
+She incurred serious brain damage that resulted in memory loss and physical impairments.
+With the help of colleagues, Farrell worked to regain her abilities, including her memory.
+She resumed her acting career, but for many years kept her illness a secret under the advice of friend and actor Steve McQueen, who warned her that if word got out, her career would be over.

-Farrell was also married to Ron DeBlasi, Steve Salkin, and director Dale Trevillion.
-She had romantic relationships with actors Steve McQueen and Bruce Lee.
+Farrell was married to director Dale Trevillian for 32 years.
+In her autobiography Sharon Farrell: "Hollywood Princess" from Sioux City, Iowa, she claimed that she had romantic relationships with many famous people, including Che Guevara, Steve McQueen, and Bruce Lee.

-In December 2013, Farrell self-published her autobiography Hollywood Princess from Sioux City, Iowa.